2025 Conference Proposals are now being accepted!!

 PAEA promotes advocacy through Research, Knowledge, and Learning by generating and sharing research-based models and resources.
+Check out this page for current research-based resources to educate yourself and others about the importance of art education.

 Preparing for School Year